 Quantitative Research

-Using both types of research, you can draw a richer picture of the problem, backed by detailed user stories and broad-scale patterns, ensuring your solutions are data-driven and deeply informed by user needs.
+Combining both kinds of research can help you to paint a more complete picture of the issue supported by thorough user stories and broad-scale trends, therefore ensuring that your solutions are highly informed by user demands and data-driven.